JakeSteam/blog-fiction/_drafts/shared-notes.md

 * Why is there a stranger in dreams?
 This is a **shared subsubsubconscious**.
 Suicide and depression are an evolutionary requirement to avoid overpopulation.
 * The solution to overpopulation is to spread this realisation via the chemical itself, and of course take the "required actions" as an individual once your usefulness is fulfilled.

+## Subplots

+* X & Y moral conflict.
+* B & D mental affair?
+* A & Y mental affair, X calling out?

 ## Pacing

-* Week 1: Typical reports, slight alignment
+* Week 1: Typical reports, alignment
 * Week 2: Shared symptoms, the dark man.
 He is here.
 He is impacting.
 Candidates request higher doses?
 * Week 3: Candidates begin dropping out due to the fear, we keep one of the couple and one of the remaining.
 * Week 4: The possessions begin.
 Changes in personality, in sleep habits, in the world.
 The dreams have monologues with speeches about how "he" is the basis of humankind, how this is not what he intended, how it is all wrong.
 The researcher succumbs.
 Too much exposure is fatal.
 Final notes aren't entirely sane.